 Service no. B/200790

 Killed in action age about 33 on 29 May 1917

 Remembered at Arras Memorial, Pas de Calais, France and on the war shrine at St Michael’s Church, Stockwell Park Road, London SW9 0DA

 George Geleit was 3rd generation German, his grandfather, August Geleit, having emigrated to London some time before 1871.

 In 1911 George Geleit, who was born in Bermondsey, was 27 and married to Clara, aged 25, from Walworth.
 They had two young children they had named after themselves: George, 2, and Clara, 1, both born in Brixton.
-The family lived in 2 rooms at 87 Hackford Road.
+The family lived in 2 rooms at 87 Hackford Road (this address is now Van Gogh House – the artist lodged there from August 1873).
 George described himself as a “housekeeper”.

 Geleit means escort or convoy in German.